Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

  </td>
 </tr></table>

 Software development gives freedom of life-sized _trial and **error**_ unthinkable in other productions.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (utilities).

-Contrariwise, drawing plans months ahead of some code is adverse to software.
+Contrariwise, doing plans and prototypes months ahead of the first working solution is adverse to software.

 Software is the most automated production where copying, scaling, installation, and updates are one-click (or few, or scheduled) and unattended.